mjt-books/python-book/chapters/chapter-7.md

   - Replace `softmax(x)` with `softmax(x - x.max(dim=...)` for numerical stability.
   - Use `logsumexp` instead of `log(softmax)` patterns.

+A practical debugging trick: log the maximum absolute value of activations or gradients for a handful of layers with both FP32 and FP16/BF16 runs.
+If the low-precision run shows activations that spike orders of magnitude higher, overflow is a likely culprit.

 ### Pitfall 2: Loss of precision in reductions

 Even if values stay in range, summing many low-precision values can introduce significant error: